Magicanz/HB-LLM-Tools/README.md

 You also need to add an API key from Google Gemini to the .env file.
 This can be had from [This Link](https://aistudio.google.com/app/apikey).

+Edit `config.ini` to change configurable settings.

+## Adder

+This is a program that allows you to speak a line out loud stating where to store items, and then a list of items separated by "next".

+An example of a usable string would be:

+"To drawer five of large cabinet in Garage, add a quarter inch spanner, next a Philips head screwdriver and next a Large Paintbrush.
+To drawer 3 of same cabinet, add five glass jars."

+And have your voice recognised as a string which will be put through the Gemini LLM to generate objects that then are automatically added to Homebox through the Homebox API, or added to a CSV that can be imported by Homebox.

+The program will not generate new locations and will only use the ones allowed by your setup.

+You have the option to check through all the added items before they are committed to Homebox.

-Edit `config.ini` to save to a CSV instead of adding with API, or to have the LLM add simple descriptions to the items.
+In `config.ini` you can choose to output to a CSV instead of interacting directly with the API, and you can make the LLM generate a short description for the items based on their names.

-Run the code by dropping a .wav file onto `adder.py`
+Run the code by dropping an audio file onto `adder.py`

 You may also run `adder.py` through the command line or an editor.